 But how do you manage to build a steadily growing base of followers?

 The decisive factor here is the interaction with users on Twitter whose tweets are often retweeted, favored, or mentioned, which increases their reach – and thus also the number of followers.
-Companies should consider a few tricks for this.
+Companies should consider a few tricks for this like to purchase 100 Twitter followers and to track progress.
 Ten tips to get more followers.

 1. Tweet in All Days